webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 '''Using WebGL for drawing?'''

 * How does it work? (context 3d, shader)
-* pros/cons (contra: no easy way to easy modify image pixels)
+* pros/cons (contra: no easy way to modify image pixels)
 * Link to WebGL Convolution Matrix, Extended ColorTransform Matrix "best practises"

 '''Browser Compatibility'''